Best Online Master’s Programs in Data Science

 School Services & Accreditation

-College Spotlights: In-Depth Look at Online Master’s Degrees in Data Science
+In-Depth Look at the Online Master’s in Data Science

 Do you love working with data?
 Is Python like a second language to you?
 A master’s degree in data science can set you on the path to achieve your professional goals.

-There are a number of outstanding programs available, but we’re going to focus on three that offer the flexibility, affordability, and accreditation you need to further your career.
+There are a number of outstanding programs available, as you’ve seen from our rankings, but in this section we’re going to focus on taking a closer look at three that stand out for their flexibility, affordability, and accreditation.

 University of Virginia